NASA-PDS/registry/docs/source/connection-setup.rst

 password will be sent to them.

 Along with your Opensearch user credentials you will receive configuration inputs for your tools to connect to the registry services.

+The following sections provide the steps to follow to have your connection set up.

 Changing Your Opensearch Password
 *********************************